Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/SQLite/README.md

 -   For cpeAOCC and cpeAMD we needed to inject a `-lm` flag for the linker.
     This was done via `CFLAGS`.

+-   Switched to the new EasyConfig parameters in 25.09.

+### Version 3.53.3 for LUMI/26.03

+-   Trivial version bump of the 3.51.1 EasyConfig for 25.09.